tawi1/DotsTrafficCity/docs/source/microverseRoads.rst

 * Add ``MVR_UserPrefab`` component.
 * Select the `Intersection` in the scene by pressing the `Select` button.
 * Press `Add Prefab` button in the inspector.
-* Now, your prefab addded to MVR config & you can regenerate the
+* Now, your prefab addded to MVR config & you can regenerate the scene.

 MVR UserSceneSegment
 ------------

-This component prevents the road segment from being cleaned up during regeneration.
+This component prevents the road segment from being cleaned up during regeneration, useful for unique road objects.

 How To Use
 ~~~~~~~~~~~~